phil-levis/dam-bigmem25/main.typ

 // not going up, which means that they won't become cheaper.
 As logic shrinks, memory
 // will increasingly dominate costs, which means you won't want more of it. xxx

-For decades, two-dimensional (2D) device technology scaling simultaneously enabled higher memory density and capacity at reduced cost.
-However, @scaling shows how traditional 2D device scaling for  both SRAM and DRAM have saturated.
+Two-dimensional (2D) semiconductor scaling  enabled higher memory density and capacity at reduced cost.
+However, @scaling shows how traditional 2D scaling of both SRAM and DRAM has ended.
 The cost per byte of DRAM has been flat for over a decade, which is why as servers have scaled up, DRAM has come to dominate system cost.#cite(<patel_xfm_2023>)

 For SRAM, the primary constraint stems from physical limitations as transistor dimensions approach atomic
-scales: manufacturing tolerances limits transistor matching of the cross-coupled inverter pair, reducing signal margin.
+scales: manufacturing tolerances limit transistor matching of the cross-coupled inverter pair, reducing signal margin.
-Computational logic does not suffer from this issue as digital signal restoration provides better noise immunity than memory's mixed signal designs.
+Computational logic does not suffer from this issue.
+Digital signal restoration also provides better noise immunity than memory's mixed signal designs.
 For DRAM, the primary constraint is the cost of etching the high aspect-ratio capacitors and the complex transistor geometry that guarantees low leakage.
 More advanced nodes decrease the physical size of DRAM cells, but not the per-transistor cost.
 We can continue to make larger DRAM DIMMs, but their per-byte cost does not decrease.#footnote([3D DRAM promises to improve bit density but the cost of manufacturing is still unknown.])